 At this point in my record collecting timeline, we arrive at the period when I first discovered Fantasyland Records.
 Unlike the other stores that I have covered so far, all of which no longer exist, Fantasyland is still open for business and operating quite successfully.

-One day while visiting Phase II Records in Roswell, I decided to ask the clerk if he knew of a source where I could acquire a copy of Paul McCartney & Wings’ 45 “Junior’s Farm”/”Sally G.” He knew the song and sang out part of the chorus: “take me down to Junior’s farm.”
+One day while visiting Phase II Records in Roswell, I decided to ask the clerk if he knew how I could acquire a copy of Paul McCartney & Wings’ 45 “Junior’s Farm”/”Sally G.” He knew the song and sang out part of the chorus: “take me down to Junior’s farm.”
 He didn’t have a source to get hold of a copy but told me that I should check out a place called Fantasyland in Buckhead.

 After I caught the bus back home, I let my fingers do the walking in the Yellow Pages and I found the listing for Fantasyland which was at 2833 Peachtree Road.